What is a canonical tag? An explanation

 If you have a valid SSL/TLS certificate, you should make sure the secured HTTPS URLs are canonical URLs and link to them from the unsecured variants (HTTP).
 The same also applies to mobile or AMP sites – for the latter, canonicals are even required.

 A canonical URL is the optimal solution in many situations to avoid duplicate content on your site.
-Leading search engines take the canonical label into account when indexing, recognizing that you don’t want the same or similar content to be ranked.
-Positive search engine signals are combined in the main URL, which improves their positioning.
-At this point, however, it should be noted that the use of canonical tags can quickly end up having a negative effect if they aren’t properly labeled or are incorrectly implemented.
+Leading search engines take the canonical tag into account when indexing, recognizing that you don’t want the same or similar content to be ranked.
+Incidentally, the positive search engine signals are consolidated in the main URL, which improves its positioning.
+At this point, however, it should be noted that using canonical tags can quickly end up having a negative effect if they aren’t properly labeled or are incorrectly implemented.
 The following sections show you the most common canonical errors.

 Numbered pages refer to a canonical URL

-To prepare content in an appealing manner, many web masters resort to page numbering.
+To prepare content in an appealing manner, many web operators resort to page numbering.
 News portals, in particular, use this method by dividing and numbering content on several pages.
-However, if you set canonical tags for content like this, and link later pages to the output URL using link-rel="canonical", you’re making a mistake: the following pages are by no means duplicates, which is why unique content does not end up in the index.
-If you still want to give the search engines information about the chosen numbering, there are two advisable approaches:
+However, if you set canonical tags for content like this, and link later pages to the output URL using link-rel="canonical", you’re making a mistake.
+This is because the following pages are by no means duplicates, which means that unique content does not end up getting indexed.
+If you still want to give search engines information about the chosen numbering, there are two advisable approaches:

 • Using link-rel="canonical", link to a one-page version of the relevant content, which combines all numbered pages.